PlatziMaster/frontend/README.md

 ### Blocks and Solutions

 The most difficult was to decide on a design.
-I like the design but I haven't too much knowledge about it, this is an ability I have to reach.
+I like design but I haven't too much knowledge about it, this is an ability I have to reach.
 I solved it by looking for some resume templates on the web to get some ideas. :blush: